Mortichar/semi-modify-game-speed/README.md

 * Auto-combat: eat food and loot automatically
 * Helps you become a dirty nasty rotten cheater and ruin the game a little bit

+Download it here at the Mozilla addon database: https://addons.mozilla.org/en-US/firefox/addon/melvor-idle-cheat-engine/

+Or download the source code, open the url "about:debugging" without quotes, and install the addon by opening either manifest.json or MICE.js in the folder.

 Things that are possible and soon to be worked on:
 * Add mastery
 * Better UI/menu for Adding Loot Cheat